 - Short evening walk to the Pantheon & Trevi Fountain

-George Eliot called Rome “a city of visible history’ and over the first days of the tour we will explore some of its most historic sites.
-We will discover classical Rome, modern Rome and of course literary Rome.
+George Eliot called Rome “a city of visible history” and over the first days of the tour we will explore some of its most historic sites.
+We will discover classical Rome, modern Rome and, of course, literary Rome.
 The Eternal City has always exercised huge power on the imaginations of authors – Keats, Shelley, Byron, Henry James, Edith Wharton, Oscar Wilde, James Joyce, Ruskin, Hans Christian Andersen, Nathaniel Hawthorne, Milton, Goethe, Gogol, Virginia Woolf, Smollett and Twain are just some of the writers who have been drawn to Rome and have written about what they found there.
-And there have been great Italian writers too – Seneca, Ovid, Virgil, Cato, Tacitus, Carlo Goldoni, Pirandello, Carlo Levi, Alberto Moravia, Gabriele D’Annunzio and many others have lived or visited in Rome.
+And there have been great Italian writers too – Seneca, Ovid, Virgil, Cato, Tacitus, Carlo Goldoni, Pirandello, Carlo Levi, Alberto Moravia, Gabriele D’Annunzio and many others have lived in or visited Rome.

 We begin our tour with a welcome meeting and welcome drinks, then take an evening walk to admire the Pantheon, described by Henry James as “by far the most beautiful piece of ancientry in Rome” and by Lord Byron as “simple, erect, severe, austere, sublime”.
 We then walk to see the Trevi Fountain, constructed in 1762, and the most famous of the city’s many fountains.
 Hawthorne felt its sculptor had “gone absolutely mad in marble”, while John Ruskin climbed on it and strangely tried to imagine he was back in the Lake District of England.
 The fountain was recently unveiled following extensive restoration, so we can expect to see it looking fabulous.
 (Overnight Rome)